zkbt/the-friendly-planets/README.md

 # the-friendly-planets
 Tool for making a cute, neatly aligned, not-to-messy image of a planet one or more moons nearby.
+Read the documentation [here](https://zkbt.github.io/the-friendly-planets/aligning.html)!

 ## Installation
 If you want to install this code just to use it, you can simply run